Active Release Techniques®

-Often referred to as the Gold Standard of soft tissue service, Active Release Technique (ART) is widely used to relieve pain and increase mobility for people ranging from elite athletes to business professionals.
+Often referred to as the gold standard of soft tissue service, Active Release Techniques® (ART) is widely used to relieve pain and increase mobility for people ranging from elite athletes to business professionals.

 Functional Rehabilitation is a broadly used term to describe a number of soft tissue service methods.
 These methods include, but are not limited to, manual therapy, sports chiropractic care, cupping therapy, and kinesiology taping.